nobody910/nobody910.github.io/_pages/about.md

 [5] Qu H, **Liu S**, Li J, Zhou Y, and Liu R. [Adaptation and Learning to Learn (ALL): An Integrated Approach for Small-Sample Parking Occupancy Prediction](https://www.mdpi.com/2227-7390/10/12/2039)[J].
 Mathematics, 2022, 10(12): 2039.
 (JCR Q1, IF 2.4)

 [6] Chen G, **Liu S**, Yang X, You L, and Xia F. FedRSM: Representational-Similarity-Based Secured Model Uploading for Federated Learning, IEEE International Conference on Trust, Security and Privacy in Computing and Communications, 2023.
-(Aceepted, CCF-C, no more than 30% acceptance rate)
+(Accepted, CCF-C, no more than 30% acceptance rate)

 [7] Qu H, **Liu S**, Guo Z, You L, and Li J. [Improving Parking Occupancy Prediction in Poor Data Conditions Through Customization and Learning to Learn](https://link.springer.com/chapter/10.1007/978-3-031-10983-6_13)[C]//International Conference on Knowledge Science, Engineering and Management.
 Springer, Cham, 2022: 159-172.
 (CCF-C, 33.9% acceptance rate)